vegaprotocol/documentation/docs/api/bridge/index.md

 ## Vesting
 <EthAddresses frontMatter={frontMatter} show={["VestingBridge"]} />

 All VEGA tokens are issued through this.
-Handles the linear vesting of VEGA tokens and allows users to Stake VEGA they own (vested or not).
+Handles the linear vesting of VEGA tokens and allows users to Stake VEGA they hold within the vesting contract, regardless of whether they have already vested or not.